nvim-telescope/telescope.nvim/developers.md

 ### More examples

-A good way to find more examples is to look into the `lua/telescope/builtin/` directory which contains all of the builtin pickers.
-Another way to find more examples is to take a look at the [extension wiki page](https://github.com/nvim-telescope/telescope.nvim/wiki/Extensions) as this provides many extensions peopel have already written which use these concepts.
+A good way to find more examples is to look into the [lua/telescope/builtin](https://github.com/nvim-telescope/telescope.nvim/tree/master/lua/telescope/builtin) directory which contains all of the builtin pickers.
+Another way to find more examples is to take a look at the [extension wiki page](https://github.com/nvim-telescope/telescope.nvim/wiki/Extensions) as this provides many extensions people have already written which use these concepts.

 If you still have any questions after reading this guide please feel free to ask us for more information on [gitter](https://gitter.im/nvim-telescope/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) and we will happily answer your questions and hopefully allow us to improve this guide.
-You can also help us to improve this guide by sending a PRs.
+You can also help us to improve this guide by sending a PR.

 ## Technical